 If available, (portions of) orders may be settled through the Clearing Process.
-In connection with such orders, the Distributor transmits, on behalf of the Authorized Participant, such trade instructions as are necessary to effect the creation order.
+In connection with such orders, such trade instructions are transmitted, on behalf of the Authorized Participant, as are necessary to effect the creation order.
 Pursuant to such trade instructions, the Authorized Participant agrees to deliver the requisite Portfolio Deposit to the Fund, together with such additional information as may be required by the Distributor.
 Cash Components will be delivered using either the Clearing Process or the Federal Reserve System.